Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 In rare cases, such as permanent disability or death, the remaining loan balances with a private lender may be discharged.
 Still, you’ll need to check with your lender to see what options are available in those circumstances.

-Federal student loans offer several forgiveness options, including:
+Federal student loans, on the other hand, offer several student loan forgiveness options, including:

-- Teacher Loan Forgiveness (TLF): Public school teachers may be able to apply for up to $17,500 in loan forgiveness (as of 2023).
+- Teacher Loan Forgiveness (TLF): Public school teachers may be able to apply for up to $17,500 in loan forgiveness (as of 2025).
 This is only for teachers in a low-income school or educational service agency who have taught there for at least five consecutive years.
 Teachers may also qualify for PSLF and might receive a higher amount of forgiveness compared to TLF, so review your loans carefully.

 - Nurse Corps Loan Repayment (NCLRP): Nurses working in a Critical Shortage Facility (CSF) or eligible nursing school (as faculty) for at least two years may be able to apply for loan forgiveness for up to 85% of their loan balances.
 This includes registered nurses (RNs), advanced practice registered nurses (APRNs), and nurse faculty (NF).